Hearing Aid Repair

 Basic troubleshooting can overcome many fundamental problems with hearing aids at home

-If you haven't already, check that your hearing aids are switched on, and the battery has enough juice to power your system.
+If you haven't already, check that your hearing aids are switched on, and the batteries have enough juice to power your system.

 Ensure the volume is set at the correct level and remove any dirt, earwax, and debris that can obstruct sound.

-Check for any corrosion on your battery and the battery compartment if your hearing aid uses disposable batteries.
+Check for any corrosion on your hearing aid batteries and the battery compartment if your hearing aid uses disposable batteries.
 Check that the hearing aids are connecting properly in the charger for rechargeable hearing aids.